 - The interactions and relationships between the parents and the child, and more.

 Talk to Our Office Now

-To learn more about child custody determinations in and for quality legal advice on your case, contact a Boca Raton family lawyer at the Law Offices of David L. Hirschberg today to schedule a free consultation.
+To learn more about child custody determinations in and for quality legal advice on your case, contact a Boca Raton family lawyer at the Law Offices of David L. Hirschberg today to schedule a consultation.